 - Tech-Savvy Testers – QA testers typically have a strong tech background and a higher-than-average technical aptitude.
 And while they’re well-trained to be on the lookout for issues that technologically-challenged users may encounter, it’s impossible for a tech-smart individual to replicate another’s experience with 100 percent accuracy.
 This can result in unforeseen UX problems, even with the most talented QA team.

-- Limited Testing Pool – Closed beta testing and more general user testing is typically limited to a small group that may not represent your typical user base.
+- Limited Testing Pool – When considering open beta vs closed beta testing, the latter entails more general user testing is typically limited to a small group that may not represent your typical user base.
 Many issues only become apparent when the app undergoes large-scale testing on a wide variety of devices, with a multitude of different operating system versions and apps installed.
 App conflicts and incompatibility with an outdated OS are examples of issues that are frequently overlooked (or underestimated) with a smaller testing pool.
+For this reason, large-scale open beta testing is usually recommended for consumer-facing mobile apps.

 - A High Degree of Familiarity – Many developers use the same pool of QA testers at various stages in the mobile app development process.
 As a result, the QA team tends to develop a high degree of familiarity with the app.
-This results in a situation where they’re less apt to identify and properly weight problems that will affect new users.
+This results in a situation where QA app testers are less apt to identify and properly weight problems that will affect new users.

 Other Considerations When Launching a Beta Version of a Mobile App